 Despite criticisms (See 'Criticisms Against Bibliometrics), bibliometrics and other measures of impact are widely used in academia.
 Although scholars and authors should be aware of these issues, they should also consider blbliometrics to identify publications of interest for the following reasons:

-Journal-Level Metrics are bibliometrics that give a value (such as a score or a rank) to a journal.
-See this chart for a summary of the 5 most common journal-level metrics:
+Journal-level metrics are bibliographics that give a value such as a score or rank to a journal.
+Here are the most commonly known journal-level metrics: